Letter to my 30 Year Old Self

 Those are the moments that deserve the most gratefulness because they are the ones that shift you closer to who you are.
-While I’m convinced you’ll never reach the perfection of God’s plan in that regard due to the nature of our human imperfections, I know that it is the pursuit of that vision that makes us better in the long run.
+It is the pursuit of those moments, that bring us closer to His perfect vision for us, and makes us better in the long run.

 There’s still so much more to see, do and become, but today we celebrate.
 We celebrate your resilience, vision and obedience in growing to this place.
 And more importantly we celebrate the new levels that lay before you waiting for a mindset that produces a new degree of surrender.
 Just when you get comfortable it’s time to move again and it is your commitment to the uncomfortable that has made you excellent.